kleinbobi/IOSL_Zimmerverwaltung/README.md

 # IOSL Zimmerverwaltung
-A simple Hotelmanagementsoftware for smaller buisnesses
+A simple Hotelmanagementsoftware for smaller businesses written by two students in more or less 4 months

-## Frondend by Paul
+## Frontend by Paul
 Written in Angular using the Material Theme

 ## Backend by Aaron